The Reproducibility of Programming-Related Issues in Stack Overflow Questions: Key Findings Discussion

 \item \textbf{Inconsistent Problem Description Confusion.} Inconsistency between the problem description and the problematic code segment often confuses the users.
 The description of a question should specify the programming problem accurately.
 Sometimes questions describe issues that are different from the issues found when investigating the code segments.
 Such a situation confuses the users in deciding whether to consider the description or the issue found in the code segment.
 Our dataset contains 10.75\% (43 out of 400) Java and 10.50\% (42 out of 400) Python questions that discuss the issues inaccurately/inappropriately.
 According to our investigation, such inconsistent (e.g., inaccurate) discussion prevents reproducibility and discourages acceptable answers.
 Thus, the problem description must be consistent with the problem of the submitted code segment.

-\item \textbf{Comments Only for Complex Code.} Code comments can enhance the readability of code segments.
-Such comments sometimes support the issue description and help users identify the potential part of code where the reported issue can occur.
-A few comments hint to find external dependencies (e.g., library inclusion for an API) that help make the code segment executable and reproduce the issues.
-However, comments of clearly understandable code (e.g., declaration of an identifier) may irritate users or make the code segment noisy.
+\item \textbf{Code Comments Support Readability and Reproducibility.} Code comments not only enhance code readability but also sometimes support the issue description of questions.
+They help users identify the potential part of code where the reported issue might occur.
+They also hint at external dependencies (e.g., libraries, API, class) that assist often users in making the code segment complete, executable, and reproducible.
+Fig. \ref{fig:exam-code-comment} shows an example where the class Product was missing, which was required to execute the code and reproduce the reported issue.
+Interestingly, the code comments hint at the name of the variable (e.g., \texttt{String name}), method (e.g., \texttt{getName()}) and return value of the class.
+Such comments helped us define the class, execute the code, and reproduce the issue.
+Our investigation identified 13 (7\%) Java questions where code comments helped us reproduce the issues.
+However, unnecessary comments (e.g., declaration of an identifier) can make the code segment noisy and thus hurt the readability of the code.
 Thus, the question submitter should comment only on the part of code that is not self-explanatory or is difficult to understand.

-\item \textbf{Details of Environment Setup Helps.} Programming issues are often related to the environment setup (e.g., software version, operating system).
-We see that sometimes the question submitter does not specify the context precisely in which environment setup the alleged programming issue is encountered.
+\item \textbf{Details of Environment Setup Helps.} Programming issues are often related to the environment setup.
+Therefore, missing environment setup details might hinder reproducibility or demand more human effort.
+Such environment setup includes Operating Systems (e.g., Windows), software versions (e.g., Python 2), IDEs (e.g., Eclipse) and application software (e.g., Mozilla Firefox).
+Sometimes, the question submitter does not specify the context precisely in which environment setup the alleged programming issue is encountered.
+In that cases, users face difficulties reproducing the reported issues and answering questions.
+During our qualitative analysis, we found that users asked for which environment the question submitters had encountered the issues.
+Consider the example where one user commented, \textit{``It would be better to know your target device and API version, environment setup etc. before deep diving.''} The question received answers when the question submitter edited it and added the environment details (e.g., Python 3.6 64 bit).
+However, we could not reproduce about 8\% (6 out of 74) of Python issues due to the lack of environment setup specifications.
 Even some programming issues are addressed and resolved in advanced versions.
 Thus, it might help analyze the code segments and reproduce their issues if the environment setup or system dependency is specified in the description.

 \item \textbf{Renaming Library Confuses.} Users often rename Python libraries when importing them (e.g., import matplotlib.pyplot as \emph{plt}).
 Then they use the short name in their code to call the functions from the libraries.
 There are some familiar short names for some libraries (e.g., import numpy as \emph{np}) that are commonly used and recognized by other developers.
 However, developers sometimes use short names for external or their own libraries in code segments without including the import statements.
 Such libraries are not easy to find using short names.
 Thus, the question submitter should include the import statements when they rename libraries.